Thanks in part to the COVID-19 pandemic, remote work has spent the last few years in the spotlight.

 Automating your team’s remote spend can help you make sure that receipts are approved, reimbursements are issued and bills are paid on time—no matter where your team is located.
 When your team is remote, that extra efficiency can go a long way, translating into less time chasing down expense reports, and more time working on tasks that move your business forward.

 Not sure where to start on your search for an automated spend management solution?
 Corpay One can help!
-Reach out to our team or schedule a free demo today.
+Reach out to our team or schedule a demo today.

 *Source: 2019 Travel and Expense Management Trends Report, Certify, Inc.